afs-public/ascend-sdk-python/docs/models/components/sidemodifier.md

 # SideModifier

-Additional information about a trade Should be populated if possible for trades; the side modifier for the trade
+Side modifier for the trade.

 ## Values